 - Under the hamburger menu, select Battery Information.

-- Now your Surface battery information will be shown below.
+- Your Surface battery information will be shown below.

 Check the following frequently asked questions that will answer questions you might have.

-What are the battery cycles shown in the Microsoft Surface Diagnostic Toolkit?
+What battery cycles are shown in the Microsoft Surface Diagnostic Toolkit?

-Examples: If the battery runs down to 60% and then it’s charged to 80%, it doesn’t count as a cycle.
-If the battery runs down below 10% and then it’s charged to more than 90%, it counts as a cycle.
+For example, if the battery runs down to 60% and is charged to 80%, it doesn’t count as a cycle.
+It is a cycle if the battery runs below 10% and is charged more than 90%.

 What is the difference between the designed and current battery capacity?